 Old Christmas Chestnuts

-You've probably hummed one of these tunes through the years, but perhaps you never heard the entire parody.
+You've probably hummed one of these tunes through the years, and now it's time to learn these funny Christmas parody lyrics.
 Check out these familiar and humorous Christmas songs.

 Jingle Bells, Batman Smells